Aaron Judge Preview, Player Props: Yankees vs. Blue Jays

-On Tuesday, Aaron Judge (.848 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+Aaron Judge and his .545 on-base percentage over his past 10 games (143 points higher than his season-long percentage), will be in action for the New York Yankees versus the Toronto Blue Jays and Jose Berrios on September 27 at 7:07 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+He had a hitless showing in his last game (0-for-3) against the Diamondbacks.

 Sportsbook Promo Codes